melezhik/Cromtit/README.md

 * Job dependencies

 * Asynchronous jobs queue with throttling to protect a system from overload

-* See job logs and reports using cro app
+* View job logs and reports via cro app web interface

 # Install